matter-labs-archive/PlasmaContract/README.md

 - Other transactions structure with nested RLP fields
 - Deposit transactions are declarative: new block with 1 transaction is not created automatically (although can be easily changed), but deposit record is created and can be withdrawn back to user if Plasma operator doesn't provide transaction of appropriate structure (referencing this deposit, having proper owner and amount).
-- "Slow" withdraw procedure (without burning mentioned above) user has to provide some collateral in case his withdraw will be challenged.
+- "Slow" withdraw procedure user has to provide some collateral in case his withdraw will be challenged.
 If no challenge happened it's returned along with the value of UTXO being withdrawn.
 - Anyone(!) can send a header of the block to the main chain, so if block is assembled and available, but not yet pushed to the main chain, anyone can send a header on behalf of Plasma operator.
-- Another important clarification - if user spots an invalid transaction (double spends, etc) a contract is switched to "Exit mode", with all withdraw transactions become an "Exit" transaction and an exit queue if formed.
-Through the text a word "withdraw" usually means pulling funds from Plasma to the main chain during the normal operation, while "Exit" is when invalid block spotted by at least one (responsible!) user who changes a state of the contract.
-Incentive will be added for the first person who catches the Plasma operator.

-## Express withdraw is off for now

 ## Implemented functionality: